 Superclass of: F13 Identifier

 Scope note: This class comprises any sign or arrangements of signs following a specific syntax (sequences of alphanumeric characters, chemical structure symbols, sound symbols, ideograms etc.) that are used or can be used to refer to and identify a specific instance of some class or category within a certain context.
 The scripts or type sets for the types of symbols used to compose an instance of F12 Nomen have to be explicitly specified.
 The identity of an instance of F12 Nomen is given by the order of its symbols and their individual role with respect to their scripts, regardless of the semantics of the larger structural components it may be built from.
 Structural tags occurring in the nomen string are regarded as symbols constituting the nomen.
 Spelling variants are regarded as different nomina, whereas the use of different fonts (visual representation variants) or different digital encodings do not change the identity.

+[The identity condition is not the same the LRM-E9 Nomen is a reified relationship, not just the arrangement of symbols.
+Identity condition for the LRM string is at the script level, not font.
+The LRM string (LRM-E9-A1) is a different class than the CRM E62 String, which also includes representation. ]

 ……